juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'You're saying that I should have been more imposing?'
 Guy retorted.
 'Enforce my so-called "revolutionary" and "right" views to the culturally diverse places I visited?
 How different would I be from the colonists of the past who did the same and devastated the indigenous and blooming societies?
 It isn't right to foist my own values upon a society that nurtures another of values.'

 'Those that cannot adapt to change, must succumb,' the other Guy highlighted with a disdainful sneer.
-'That is one of the Absolute Truths of the world, that has sustained through millenium.
+'That is one of the Absolute Truths of the world, that has sustained through millennium.
 It is what caused the extinction of dinosaurs, and pushed humans from one of the weakest to the most dominant species on the planet.
 These people that you talk about cling to the old ways mired in falsehoods and lies, wasn't it your responsibility as the enlightened to disperse this treacherous fog?!'

 'At the cost of losing their heritage and traditions?'
 Guy retaliation.
 'I don't think so.'